hpi-swa-lab/babylonian-programming-smalltalk/printbugger_docs.md

 Display of an example's trace values in chronological order.
 Listens to the given example trace's update events and updates accordingly.
 A top to bottom collection of `BPSwimlaneLineMorph`.
 Has a `BPPrintbuggerContext` to pass on.

 ## BPSwimlaneLineMorph
 Responsible for displaying a trace value and creating the UI for its possible interactions / additional information.
 The halt button, method call stacks, label, filter etc..
-Sets flame graph colors and hides values using the `BPPrintbuggerContext`of its belonging `BPSwimlane`.
+Sets flame graph colors and hides values using the `BPPrintbuggerContext` of its belonging `BPSwimlane`.

 ## BPLabelMorph
-The label of a trace value extened with deletion, backup label and downsized (when filtered) logic.
+The label of a trace value extended with deletion, a backup label and downsize (when filtered) logic.